Podlite - a lightweight markup language

 In the two-part form, the index entry comes after the bar and is case-sensitive.

-You can specify hierarchical index entries by separating indexing levels with commas:
+Hierarchical index entries can be specified by separating indexing levels with commas:

 An X<array|arrays, definition of> is an ordered list of scalars